Hélder Catalão

-Hélder Joaquim Máximo Catalão, known as Hélder (born 1 May 1955) is a former Portuguese football player.
+Hélder Joaquim Máximo Catalão (born 1 May 1955), known as Hélder, is a Portuguese former footballer who played as a goalkeeper.
 He played 17 seasons and 335 games in the Primeira Liga for Braga, Académico de Viseu, Beira-Mar and Académica de Coimbra.

-Club career
+Career

-He made his Primeira Liga debut for Académica de Coimbra on 11 May 1975 in a game against CUF Barreiro.
+Hélder made his Primeira Liga debut for Académica de Coimbra on 11 May 1975 in a game against CUF Barreiro.